How To Understand And Manage A Short Temper

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 While most people experience anger from time to time, some may default to this emotion more quickly, easily, or frequently than others—colloquially referred to as having a “short temper.”
-Individuals with a short temper may find that their anger often leads to interpersonal conflict or even mental and physical health concerns.
+Individuals with a short temper may find that their anger often leads to interpersonal conflict or even mental and physical health concerns, such as high blood pressure.
 That’s why it may be worthwhile for them to look into effective, healthy ways to manage this strong emotion.
 We’ll outline potential causes of a short temper along with management strategies to try below.

 Getty/Halfpoint Images